amitXsarkar/An-Introduction-to-Open-Source-Getting-Started/README.md

-# Open Source - How to Get Started
+# Open Source - How to Get Started:
 ---------------

 Open Source is something where you have a project and its open to all.
 Anyone can work on it, contribute to the project and build something great.